JMeter vs Locust, which do you prefer ?

 task_set = runnerAgent

-For initial try let’s not bother about the #radis cache or other JSON readings.
+For the initial try let’s not bother about the #radis cache or other JSON readings.
 Just try to assert response code — > (*)

 Run the test: There are two methods you can run the test